noscripter/vscode-ios-web-debug/README.md

 ![](.readme/splash.jpg)

-**Things that should work**
+** Supported features **
 * Setting breakpoints, including in source files when source maps are enabled
 * Stepping, including with the buttons on the Chrome page
 * The Locals pane
 * Debugging eval scripts, script tags, and scripts that are added dynamically
 * Watches
-* The debug console
-* Most console APIs
+* Console

 **Unsupported scenarios**
-* Debugging webworkers
+* Debugging web workers
+* Any features that aren't script debugging.

 ## Getting Started

 #### Windows
-Nothing to do as there is a proxy included with the extension from the 'vs-libimobile' npm package
+Nothing/ to do as there is a proxy included with the extension from the `vs-libimobile` npm package

 #### OSX/Mac
 Make sure you have Homebrew installed, and run the following command to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy)